sprklinginfo/mac-setup/README.md

 After Homebrew is done installing, we will use it to install everything else we need.

-*Note*
+**Note**

-It kept failing when install homebrew in new M1 as it was disconnected during installation several times.
+> It kept failing when install homebrew in new M1 as it was disconnected during installation several times.
 Eventually found someone commented that it was due to Internet so I tried to logged into VPN and then run the command to complete the installation.
+>
+> run `export PATH=$PATH:/opt/homebrew/bin` if zsh says 'brew not found`

 ### Terminal